LILO-THINK/Blog/_posts/2024-07-25-from-biocomposites-to-bioelectricity-what-berlin-s-futurium-teaches-us-about-future-design.md

 <img src="https://live.staticflickr.com/65535/53905717593_b01233ebb1_z.jpg" width="480" height="640" alt="IMG_7083.jpg"/>
 </div>

-The Flushed project exemplifies how creative solutions can address complex environmental issues.
+The Flushed project exemplifies how creative and unexpected solutions can address complex environmental issues.
 By leveraging the natural properties of fungi, this project offers a novel way to manage pharmaceutical waste, a growing concern in many parts of the world.
+I have to say, I'm curious about how safe this paper toilet is in contact with the intimate parts 👀

 ### The Intriguing World of Soil Bacteria